Rebecca Huie, DNP, RN, ACNP, VHA-CM

 Continuing Education Coordinator, ASNA

-Katie joined us in December 2016.
-She is an experienced nurse educator, and formerly served as a nurse consultant in the continuing education department at the Alabama Board of Nursing.
-Please contact Katie with any questions relating to continuing nursing education approval.
+Ginger joined us in November, 2018.
+She is a retired Army Colonel and an experienced nurse educator.
+Please contact Ginger with any questions relating to continuing nursing education approval.

 Programs & Structural Unit Coordinator, ASNA

-April has been with ASNA since 2000 and in this capacity assists the executive team with record keeping, database maintenance, membership applications and maintaining the continuing education records.
-April has an extensive background with customer service, database management and project management.
+April has been with ASNA since December, 2000 and in this capacity assists the executive team with record keeping, database maintenance, membership applications and maintaining the continuing education records.
+April has an extensive background with customer service, database and project management.
+She is a veteran of the U.S. Air Force, and currently working on her Master's in Public Administration through Purdue University

 Don Eddins, BS, MS, JD